b-branco/spacebound-minds-resources/README.md

 # Spacebound Minds online resources

-This repository is part of the Spacebound Minds workshop held by researchers at the University of Edinburgh.
+This repository is part of the Spacebound Minds workshop delivered by researchers at the University of Edinburgh.
 It holds online mental health resources that young people and guardians can access after attending our workshop.

 ## Information for maintainers